John Robert Beyster: Personal life

 A former naval officer, Beyster enjoyed sailing and was the owner of Solutions, a Hinckley motor yacht.
-While Beyster was still at SAIC, the company backed and provided design technology to a number of U.S entries in the America's Cup race.
+While Beyster was still at SAIC, the company backed and provided design technology to a number of U.S. entries in the America's Cup race.

-John Robert Beyster and Betty Beyster married at St. Alban's Church in Austin, Texas in 1955, and have three children: Mary Ann Beyster, Jim Beyster, and Mark Beyster.
+John Robert Beyster and Betty Beyster married at St. Alban's Church in Austin, Texas in 1955, and had three children.

 Awards and distinctions

 The Defense Advanced Research Project Agency designated Beyster an Honorary Program Manager "for his distinguished contributions to the agency over his career."
-He also received the Engineering Manager of the Year Award in 2000 from the American Society of Engineering Management, the 2001 Spirit of San Diego Award from the San Diego Regional Chamber of Commerce, the Lifetime Achievement Award from Ernst & Young in 2003, and the “Supporter of Entrepreneurialism” award from Arthur Young and Venture magazine.
+He also received the Engineering Manager of the Year Award in 2000 from the American Society of Engineering Management, the 2001 Spirit of San Diego Award from the San Diego Regional Chamber of Commerce, the Lifetime Achievement Award from Ernst & Young in 2003, and the "Supporter of Entrepreneurialism" award from Arthur Young and Venture magazine.

 In 2006, the San Diego Regional Economic Development Corporation (EDC) recognized Beyster with the Herb Klein Civic Leadership Award "for his outstanding leadership in addressing regional challenges through collaboration with public, private, and civic partners."
 Beyster is the recipient of a lifetime achievement award from CONNECT program of the University of California, San Diego's "for providing 25 years of outstanding service to the community."
 The Horatio Alger Association for Distinguished Americans selected Beyster to be a 2008 Horatio Alger Award recipient.

 In 2008, Beyster was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 On Wednesday, April 11, 2012, the computer science and engineering building at the University of Michigan was rededicated in his and his wife's name as the Bob and Betty Beyster Building (BBB).

-In 2019, R/V Bob and Betty Beyster, a 42 foot research vessel that bears their names, joined the fleet at the Scripps Institution of Oceanography.
+In 2019, RV Bob and Betty Beyster, a 42-foot research vessel that bears their names, joined the fleet at the Scripps Institution of Oceanography.

 The Bob and Betty Beyster garden sits at the entrance to the Sulpizio Center at UCSD Thorton Medical Center on campus across the street from former SAIC headquarters.